say25/Apartment-Finder/README.md

 # Apartment Finder

-An application that polls and API to check for an available apartment matching specific criteria.
+An application that polls an API to check for an available apartment matching specific criteria.

 ## High Level Overview